 “Put the toilet paper in the freezer, is what they say,” he says with a laugh.

-OMC Smokehouse has a Tennessee hot chicken sandwich, and yes: if you spend any time wondering whether it’ll be too hot for you, it probably will be.
-I had it one day after I stood on Lake Superior and let a huge wave wash over me.
-I was soaked to the core.
-I ate that hot chicken sandwich and not only warmed back up, but contemplated going back to the lake to let another huge wave cool me back down.
+OMC Smokehouse has a Tennessee hot chicken sandwich, and yes: if you’re wondering if it’ll be too hot for you, it probably will be.
+One late-summer day, I had a hot chicken sandwich after standing on Lake Superior and letting a huge wave wash over me.
+I was soaked to the core, hair all matted and wrung, clothes all sticking and wet-dark.
+I ate that hot chicken sandwich and was not only warm again, but I contemplated going back to the lake to let another huge wave cool me back down.

 Petcoff says even the visiting southerners lend them praise nowadays.
 Here’s one example: Southern Living named them Minnesota’s best barbecue.